SL

 Technology was long ago accepted by the masses, thanks to its speed, practicality and intuitiveness.
 Businessmen and communicators likewise found benefit in its reach, personalisation options and infallible measurability.
 This trend continued in 2020.

-Author: Miha Bevc Herman Miha Bevc partner
+Author: 27 Miha Bevc partner

 In 2020, investment in digital communications exceeded investment in traditional advertising in the USA.
 And if, at the start of the year, there were still many Slovenian companies whose communication was based on traditional approaches, with only a hint of digital, many things changed after the advent of the Covid-19 pandemic.
 Digitalisation projects, which had been low on priority lists in the past, were miraculously realised in just a few weeks.
 The global pandemic accelerated digital transformation to lightning speed.
 If we add the development of artificial intelligence and future technologies, such as 5G, which will finally provide conditions for the Internet of Things (IoT) and the continued digitisation of everything, then it can seem like analogue times are over for good, doesn’t it?